clairedavid/ml_in_hep/week1/warmup_1D_linRegGDmulti.md

 In machine learning, data samples contain multiple features.

-We will generalize our previous definitions or linear regression to additional features.
+We will generalize our previous definitions of linear regression to additional features.
 How to see this?
-Previously our data where one column vector $\boldsymbol{x}$ and its associated column vector of targets $\boldsymbol{y}$.
+Previously our data consisted of one column vector $\boldsymbol{x}$ and its associated column vector of targets $\boldsymbol{y}$.
 Additional input features can be visualized in the form of a table:

 ```{glue:figure} df_example